sgct/sgct/docs/configuration-files.md

 >
 > `transpose` *optional* \[ boolean \]
 >  > If this value is present and `true` the values provided are interpreted as being in row-major order, rather than column-major order.
 The default is `false`, making the matrix column-major.

+# CylindricalProjection
+This projection method renders the scene into a view that can be mapped on the inside or outside of a cylinder.
+This projection method is support by some live media curation tools.
+The forward-facing direction will be at the left border of the image unless changed via the `rotation` option.

+`quality` *optional* \[ low, medium, high, 256, 512, 1k, 1024, 1.5k, 1536, 2k, 2048, 4k, 4096, 8k, 8192, 16k, 16384 \]
+> Determines the pixel resolution of the cube map faces that are reprojected to create the fisheye rendering.
+The higher resolution these cube map faces have, the better quality the resulting fisheye rendering, but at the expense of increased rendering times.
+The named values are corresponding:
+>
+> - `low`: 256
+> - `medium`: 512
+> - `high`: 1024
+> - `1k`: 1024
+> - `1.5k`: 1536
+> - `2k`: 2048
+> - `4k`: 4096
+> - `8k`: 8192
+> - `16k`: 16384
+>
+> The default value is 512.

+`rotation` *optional* \[ float \]
+> Provides a rotation angle (in radians) why which the cylindrical projection is offset into the resulting image.

+`radius` *optional* \[ float \]
+> Sets the radius of the sphere, which is only used in the cases when stereoscopic rendering is used.

+`heightOffset` *optional* \[ float \]
+> Offsets the height from which the cylindrical projection is generated.
+This is, in general, only necessary if the user position is offset and you want to counter that offset to continue producing a "standard" cylindrical projection

+# EquirectangularProjection
+This projection method renderes an equirectangular projection (also called lat-long projection or equidistant cylindrical projection) is a default projection method used for spherical objects or maps.

+`quality` *optional* \[ low, medium, high, 256, 512, 1k, 1024, 1.5k, 1536, 2k, 2048, 4k, 4096, 8k, 8192, 16k, 16384 \]
+> Determines the pixel resolution of the cube map faces that are reprojected to create the fisheye rendering.
+The higher resolution these cube map faces have, the better quality the resulting fisheye rendering, but at the expense of increased rendering times.
+The named values are corresponding:
+>
+> - `low`: 256
+> - `medium`: 512
+> - `high`: 1024
+> - `1k`: 1024
+> - `1.5k`: 1536
+> - `2k`: 2048
+> - `4k`: 4096
+> - `8k`: 8192
+> - `16k`: 16384
+>
+> The default value is 512.

 ## FisheyeProjection